top of page

 January 2023

-Truck 1 had 6 pallets of food and generators.
+Truck 1 transported 6 pallets of food and generators.

-Truck 2 Had 2 huge generators to water pumping stations and an invincibility centre.
+Truck 2 transported 2 huge generators to water pumping stations and an invincibility centre.

-Truck 4 had the massive generator from Halifax which went to pump the water in Kyiv.
+Truck 4 transported the massive generator from Halifax which was sent to pump water in a city in central Ukraine.

 7th December 22

-We were lucky enough to have ITV West Country and ITV Meridian to cover our departure.
+We were lucky enough to have ITV West Country and ITV Meridian join us as well and cover our departure.
 There are some great clips on here and well worth a watch.
 Please click on the link – it’s safe!!.

 https://www.itv.com/news/westcountry/2022-11-29/the-generators-big-enough-to-power-whole-villages-being-sent-to-ukraine